Q & A

 Steve: Soon after graduating from Pratt, I met Barbara and illustrated my first picture book.
 My career then went in the direction of editorial illustration for newspapers and magazines including the New York Timesand Rolling Stone.
 I gravitated back to drawing for children and have worked in many areas: games and puzzles, toys, education materials....
 Then I began writing and illustrating my own books for children.

-Barbara: The crisis hit in the middle of our last session and we finished out the semester online.
+Barbara: We were mid-way through our 10-week Pratt class in March 2020.
+We finished out the semester online.
 In retrospect, it's amazing how quickly we all got up to speed.
-The powerpoint presentations were perhaps better than in class because they were closer, and it was easy to review work each week.
-Of course we knew our students and had all bonded in the experience of shared creativity.
-Steve and I are eager to create that same sense of community online from Day One.
-From live online classes I've taken, I think people are eager to share online.
-I know I am.
+Subsequently we found that the powerpoint presentations were perhaps better than in class because they were closer each person.
+It's comfortable to review work online each week because we've bonded in the experience of shared creativity.
+Steve and I are eager to help create and share that sense of community in any of our online classes.

 Looking for layouts that establish an enticing rhythm,